 After visiting all these temples, we went to see the grand kitchen.
 It is considered to be the is the largest kitchen in the world and over 700 people work in it daily to prepare the food which is later served as mahaprasad to the devotees after being offered to the Lord.
 Please click on the link below for more details on things to see in Puri temple apart from the main temple:

 At last we went to the Koili Vaikuntha where the divine deities are buried after the Naba Kalevara ceremony in which new idols are carved and the old ones are buried.
 When you visit Puri, you should never miss taking the mahaprasad.
 However, the mahaprasad is only available after 2 PM.
 We were already on a night out and were too tired.
 So we decided to return.
 Anyway, we both stay in Bhubaneswar so its just a matter of 1.5 hrs and we can come here any day.
 But I would suggest the devotees not to miss the mahaprasad which apart from being very scrumptious is also a form of blessing of the holy Lord.

 - Photography is not permitted inside the temple.

 - Non-Hindus are strictly not allowed inside the temple premises.

 - No food items can be carried inside the temple.

 - Be careful of the pandas (temple priests) and give donations only at the temple office if you are willing to donate and collect the receipt for it.

 - Shorts, half pants or any exposing clothes are not allowed.

 I have been to many major temples in India but there is something about this temple that stands out.
 In spite of being here so many times, I always wish to be back.
-I would suggest all the Indian Hindu readers to visit this temple once and experience the mysticism of this place.
+I would urge all the Indian Hindu readers to visit this temple once and experience the mysticism of this place.
 Those who have already been there kindly share your experiences in the comments section for other readers.
 Please read the below article about things that you must see in the Jagannath temple apart from the main temple.
 JAI JAGANNATH…!!!!!!!!!!